home-assistant/home-assistant.io/source/_integrations/google_assistant_sdk.markdown

   - Routines don't work.
   - Broadcast doesn't work with IPv6.
   - Broadcast to specific rooms often doesn't work for non-English languages.
-  - Commands that need to verify your identity through voice match don't work.
+  - Commands that need to verify your identity through voice match do not work.

 ## Configuration